nicholasjclark/MRFcov/README.md

 Overview
 --------

 The `MRFcov` package provides functions for approximating node interaction parameters of undirected Markov Random Fields graphs.
-Models can incorporate covariates (a class of models known as *Conditional Markov Random Fields*; following methods developed by Cheng *et al* 2014 and Lindberg 2016), allowing users to estimate how interactions between nodes in the graph are predicted to change across covariate gradients
+Models can incorporate covariates (a class of models known as *Conditional Markov Random Fields*; following methods developed by Cheng *et al* 2014 and Lindberg 2016), allowing users to estimate how interactions between nodes in the graph are predicted to change across covariate gradients.
+At present, only binary response variables can be included (1s and 0s), though models accomodating different data structures may be added in future.

 Installation
 ------------